 The bottles must be thoroughly cleaned out before use.
-If the lid has an insert, remove it and clean well.
-I like to sanitize my bottles a weak chlorine bleach solution to ensure that nothing is able to grow.
+If the lid has an insert, remove it and clean it well.
+I like to sanitize my bottles with a weak chlorine bleach solution to ensure that nothing is able to grow.
 I allow them to air dry for several days to make sure they are completely dry.

 PETE bottles are a good choice for storing grains and legumes.
 PETE bottles may also be used for water storage.
 The bottles are small and easy to manage.

 There is a slow transmission of oxygen through the plastic over time so they will not maintain quality for as long as #10 cans do.
-PETE bottles must be protected from light as light will degrade the food inside.
+PETE bottles must be protected from light as the light will degrade the food inside.
 Rodents can chew through the thin plastic.
 Also, it takes a bit of patience and effort to funnel the grain into the neck of the bottle and shake it down to eliminate dead air space.

 Use one oxygen absorber packet for each bottle up to one gallon for foods containing 10 percent moisture or less.
 I like to store my PETE bottles in free apple boxes from the grocery store.
 They are sturdy and just about the right size for most of the bottles.

 We go into more detail about packaging food storage in PETE plastic bottles in our post, Packaging Dry Foods in Plastic Bottles for Long Term Food Storage.

 Food-grade plastic buckets with gasket seals are good candidates for grain storage.
 Never use a plastic bucket that has stored non-food items, or is not made of food-grade plastic, for your food storage.